jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 behaviour at early times, we can save on computational resources by running with linear neutrinos in the beginning and then transition to using non-linear neutrinos at some scale factor value :math:`a_{\nu\text{trans}}`.
-:ref:`The parameter file <params-nonlinear-massive-neutrinos>` is set up to do exactly this by specifying :math:`a_{\nu\text{trans}}` as the ``_nutrans`` variable.
+:ref:`The parameter file <param-nonlinear-massive-neutrinos>` is set up to do exactly this by specifying :math:`a_{\nu\text{trans}}` as the ``_nutrans`` variable.
 To rerun the non-linear neutrino simulation, though using linear neutrinos for :math:`a < a_{\nu\text{trans}} = 0.1`, do